shmax/graphql-php-validation-toolkit/examples/05-list-of-input-object-validation/README.md

 # Validation of InputObjects (or Objects)

-You can add `validate` properties to the fields of nested Objects or InputObjects (and those fields can themselves be of complex types with their own fields, and so on).
-This library will sniff them out and recursively build up a result type with a similarly nested structure.
+You can add validate lists of compound types, such as InputObject.
+You can specify a `validate` callback on the `ListOf` field to be applied to each item in the list, and if the compound object has any `validate` callbacks on its own fields, they will be called as well.

 ### Run locally